Did you know online buyers are estimated to rise to 2.6 billion by 2023? Here’s a bar chart showing the growth in online customers over the years.

 The day-to-day work operations in a retail/e-tail store contain many tedious but essential tasks that are to be compulsorily performed by the staff.
-Automation of workflow can be beneficial in ensuring the efficiency of work operations every day.
+Automating workflow can be beneficial in ensuring the efficiency of work operations every day.

 Easy implementation and use

 - Set a trigger – begin by selecting a trigger for a particular task.
-For eg. create an order as soon as a customer clicks on order confirmation button.
+For example, create an order as soon as a customer clicks the order confirmation button.

-- Set a condition– set a condition under which the task begins to run.
-For eg. When an order is confirmed in one of the sales channels such as eBay.
+- Set a condition– set a condition under which the task begins to run, e.g., When an order is confirmed in one of the sales channels, such as eBay.

 - Set an action– set an action corresponding to the condition.
-For eg. when the order is confirmed in eBay, send a confirmation email to the customer.
+E.g., when the order is confirmed on eBay, send a confirmation email to the customer.

-A right eCommerce automation solution will result in diminishing the working hours of a human resource almost by half.
-Whether it is generating invoices for the customers, or picking and packing list for the warehouse, or preparing shipping labels – automation can manage it all on behalf of your staff once the business rules are set in your system.
-This frees up their time that can be devoted to other important tasks for growing your business.
+The right eCommerce automation solution will diminish a human resource’s working hours almost by half.
+Whether it is generating customer invoices, picking and packing list for the warehouse, or preparing shipping labels – automation can manage it all on behalf of your staff once the business rules are set in your system.
+This frees up their time devoted to other important tasks for growing your business.

-Most of the time, document preparation and processing is prone to mistakes when done manually.
+Most of the time, document preparation and processing are prone to mistakes when done manually.
 This is mainly because a large amount of data is input manually.

-Automation can help in reducing error by importing and exporting data from various sources and thereby reduce any chances of making an error.
+Automation can help reduce errors by importing and exporting data from various sources, reducing any chances of making an error.

-For eg. when there are bulk orders, creating a picking and packing list can be difficult but with the help of sorting and automation, this task can become easy and fast.
-All you need to do is import the order in the system and it will generate the picking list on the basis of where a particular item is placed in the warehouse.
-Your staff has to simply take a print of the list and collect all the order items to pack.
+E.g., when there are bulk orders, creating a picking and packing list can be difficult, but with the help of sorting and automation, this task can become easy and fast.
+All you need to do is import the order into the system, and it will generate the picking list based on where a particular item is placed in the warehouse.
+Your staff has to take a print of the list and collect all the order items to pack.

-Automation has the flexibility to run the tasks as soon as the task is triggered by a condition, which means, the work starts as soon as the order is received whether it be day or night.
-The system automatically sends order confirmations, log payments, transfer accounting data to accounting books, and ship orders all in real-time.
+Automation has the flexibility to run the tasks as soon as the task is triggered by a condition, which means the work starts as soon as the order is received, whether day or night.
+The system automatically sends order confirmations, log payments, transfer accounting data to accounting books, and ship orders in real-time.

 This allows you to be on top of your business all the time.
 This being said, your organization achieves operational stability that is unbeatable.

-Real-time updates that are auto-generated from system gives your business maximum availability 24 X7 without any manpower.
+Real-time updates auto-generated from the system give your business maximum availability 24 X7 without any workforce.

-This increases the trust of a customer in your portal and would compel them to come back to you from time to time.
+This increases customers’ trust in your portal and compels them to return to you occasionally.

 How to use automation in day-to-day eCommerce operations?

-eCommerce automation has myriad of uses and it depends on the individual how and when to make use of this functionality.
+eCommerce automation has myriad uses, and it depends on the individual how and when to use this functionality.

-Different teams within an organization can use the automation tailored according to their needs as automation can be triggered for managing orders, inventory, shipping, returns, etc.
+Different teams within an organization can use automation tailored to their needs, as automation can be triggered to manage orders, inventory, shipping, returns, etc.